elastic/rally/docs/elasticsearch_plugins.rst

 That's it.
 Later, Rally will just copy all files in ``myplugin/default`` to the home directory of the Elasticsearch node that it configures.
 First, Rally will always apply the car's configuration and then plugins can add their configuration on top.
 This also explains why we have created a ``config/elasticsearch.yml``.
 Rally will just copy this file and replace template variables on the way.

 .. note::
-    If you create a new customization for a plugin, ensure that the plugin name in the team repository matches the official plugin name.
+    If you create a new customization for a plugin, ensure that the plugin name in the team repository matches the core plugin name.
 Note that hyphens need to be replaced by underscores (e.g. "x-pack" becomes "x_pack").
 The reason is that Rally allows to write custom install hooks and the plugin name will become the root package name of the install hook.
 However, hyphens are not supported in Python which is why we use underscores instead.

 The next step is now to create our two plugin configurations where we will set the variables for our config base "default".
 Create a file ``simple.ini`` in the ``myplugin`` directory::